Alogani/NimGo/README.md

 ## Future Roadmap

-- [ ] *Change of the cancellation works: not by using timeouts, but by using another task.
-Create sleepTask*
 - [ ] *Finish the implementation of goproc*
 - [ ] *add a PROT_NONE add the end of the stack to prevent stackoverflow issues -> see if it is possible to implement growable stack like Go*
 - [ ] Add goproc support for windows (certainly by doing a wrapper around osproc)
-- [ ] Create more error handling in various libraries
 - [ ] Adding more test cases
 - [ ] Amelioration of efficiency of gonet
 - [ ] Implement `GoChannel` a queue that can pass effienctly GC memory between coroutines and threads, without blocking the whole thread if waiting inside a coroutine.
 The thread queue has already been developped [here](https://github.com/Alogani/NimGo_multithreadingattempt/blob/main/src/nimgo/private/threadqueue.nim).